MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureBlobFileSharesSources

-Specifies the file shares sources for signatures.
+Specifies whether to remove the file share sources for signatures blob files.
+You don't need to specify a value with
+this switch.

+The value of this setting is meaningful only if the **SignatureFallBackOrder** parameter contains
+the value `FileShares`.

 ```yaml
 Type: SwitchParameter